 B. Voting Members

-The Chair shall publish on the website a list of the Official representatives of each active Member Organization and a list of active individual members in good standing 30 days prior to the election.
+The Chair shall publish on the website a list of the Official representatives of each active Member Organization and a list of active, eligible individual members in 30 days prior to the election.

 Members (individual members and organizational members representatives) may review the voting lists.